-In-house loans and estate planning – not as simple at it seems
+In-house loans and estate planning – not as simple as it seems

 Dealing with loans in the context of an estate plan is often not as simple as it may seem.
-This is particularly the case when loans have been made to and from ‘entities’ within the family group.
+This is particularly so when the loans have been made to and from ‘entities’ within the family group.
+The effect of these loans can be to completely up-end the intended estate planning strategy, i.e. wealth can end up in the wrong hands.

 In-house loans